siavcom/web-ones-technology/README.md

 > [!NOTE]
 > This framework is based on a SQL database.
 > If you need suport about installation and use, let me know by mail or Microsoft Teams  siavcom@hotmail.com.
-> If you have a question, let me know by mail or Skype siavcom@hotmail.com.
+> If you have a question, let me know by mail or Microsoft Teams siavcom@hotmail.com.
-> If you want a new feature or have a sugestion, let me know by mail or SMirosoft Teams siavcom@hotmail.com.
+> If you want a new feature or have a sugestion, let me know by mail or Mirosoft Teams siavcom@hotmail.com.
 > To use this Framework, you have to restore an initial SQL backup an back end server (It is in  https://github.com/siavcom/VFP-NODE)
 > If you are a VFP programmer, clipper, dbase III or IV, this is the right option for programming on the web.
 > I use Linux (Ubuntu 22.04, Ubuntu 24.04) and Windows 10 to make this project.